RumeshUchiha07/focus-sync/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+🤝 Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+📚 Learn More
+Expo documentation
+Firebase documentation
+Gemini API (Google AI Studio)